 Yes, you can do all this route in 14 days.

-Good lucky and enjoy one of the most beautiful countries of the world ;) over 6 years ago
+Good lucky and enjoy one of the most beautiful countries of the world ;) almost 7 years ago

 Peru is a big country and has something for everyone.
 I prefer the north where few tourists are seen while the scenery is spectacular.
 Google any go-to-Peru website and find something that looks interesting to you.
-Most tourist visit Peru for one purpose, -- to see Machu Picchu. over 6 years ago
+Most tourist visit Peru for one purpose, -- to see Machu Picchu. almost 7 years ago

 Hi Sunshine81, I just spent 12 days in Peru.
 The distances are deceptively far between cities so I wouldn't try to pack too many places in, and rather enjoy a few places longer.
 Here is what I did:

 Lima - 2 days